 Check your credit report

-Before you start the home buying process, the first thing you need to know is your credit scores.
+Before you start the home buying process, you need to know your credit scores.
 Credit is the most important factor a lender looks at when determining if they will approve a mortgage.
 You can get a free copy of your credit report once a year at www.annualcreditreport.com.

-The higher your credit score is, the better chance you have at getting approved and the lower your interest rate will be.
-Make sure your score is as high as it can be before applying with a lender.
+The higher your credit score is, the better chance you will get approved, and the lower your interest rate will be.
 Here are some things to make sure you’re maximizing your credit scores.

 - Pay down the balances on your credit cards